Reference Knowledgeable Network for Machine Reading Comprehension: RekNet

-\textit{RekNet} uses a pre-trained contextualized encoder as \textit{Reference Extractor}.
-Taking the concatenation of $Q'$ and $P$ as input, \textit{Reference Extractor} exploits their representations to extract \emph{Reference Span}.
-Following \cite{devlin2019bert}, we define the hidden size of pre-trained contextualized encoder as $H$ and the representation on final hidden layer for the $i$-th input token as $T_i \in \mathbb{R}^H$, then we score the \emph{Reference Span} starts from $i$-th input token and ends at $j$-th input token as $S \cdot T_i+E \cdot T_j$, where $S$ is the start vector while $E$ is the end vector, $S$ and $E \in \mathbb{R}^H$.
-The $(i,j)$ pair for the largest score of the former formula are chosen as the start and end token positions, and the content between $i$-th input token and $j$-th input token is chosen as \emph{Reference Span} in original order.
-Besides, we cancel ``has\_ans” threshold for \textit{Reference Extractor} to ensure all examples can get non-null \emph{Reference Spans}.
+$\bullet$ \textbf{Reference Extractor}\\ \textit{RekNet} employs a pre-trained contextualized encoder as \textit{Reference Extractor} to extract \emph{Reference Span}.
+Following \cite{devlin2019bert}, the input sequence of \textit{Reference Extractor} is $[CLS]\;Q'\;[SEP]\;P\;[SEP]$.
+We define the hidden size of the pre-trained contextualized encoder as $H$ and the representation on the final hidden layer for the $i$-th input token as $T_i \in \mathbb{R}^H$, then we score the predicted span starts from the $i$-th input token and ends at the $j$-th input token as $S \cdot T_i+E \cdot T_j$, where $S/E\in \mathbb{R}^H$ is the introduced start/end vector.
+Ultimately, span with the largest score of the former formula is chosen as the predicted \emph{Reference Span}.